ceanwang/hfcMystran/README.md

 Note: Mystran excutable file must be in Windows's PATH.
 Under Window 10, it must be named as `Mystran.exe`.

-Download as hfcMystran-master.zip and unzip it under FreeCad's `Mod/` folder.
-The result is a new 'Mod/hfcMystran-master' folder with all the codes.
+Download as hfcMystran.zip and unzip it under FreeCad's `Mod/` folder.
+The result is a new 'Mod/hfcMystran' folder with all the codes.

+## Use
+1. Start FreeCAD.
+2. Switch to hfcMystran workbench
+3. Start a New file
+4. Open a Dat case file
+5. Solve with Mystran
+6. Load result

 ## License
 GPL v3.0 (see [LICENSE](LICENCE) file)